Errepulify/Animal-bites/README.md

 ## Credits

 ### Acknowledgements
-- My mentor Juan Monetti
+- My mentor Juan Monetti for helping and guiding me in the right direction.
-- Stackoverflow, Github, Slack, Bootstrap
+- Stackoverflow, Github, Slack, Bootstrap.
--
+- Tim Nelson with guiding me with his webinairs and advice.

 #### Disclaimer
 The content of this website, including the images used, are for educational purposes only.